visitJAPAN.co.uk provides all the information and web links you need to book your next holiday to Japan.

 - Yokohama: Just 25 minutes from Tokyo, Japan’s second-largest city is located in the Kanagawa Prefecture and is bustling with over three million residents.
 The city has much to offer, with its extensive Chinatown district being one of its most popular attractions, especially with domestic visitors keen to gorge on oriental delights at its fantastic eateries.
 Sightseers are catered for with the likes of Landmark Tower (Japan’s tallest building) and views from its observation deck, Marine Tower, the Nippon Maru Sailing Ship, the Maritime Museum, the interesting Hikawa Maru luxury liner (used by Chalie Chaplin amongst others to sail between Japan and USA), Cosmo World (and its 105m high Ferris Wheel), Yokohama Archives of History and, for something a bit different – a Silk Museum.
 For a spot of sporting action, meanwhile, head to the Nissan Stadium or Bay Stars Stadium for football or baseball respectively.
 In the evening, Chinatown is the place to eat.
 While Yokohama is very doable as a day-trip from Tokyo, the number of attractions it has, as well as being a very walkable city mean an overnight stay is definitely worthwhile and enjoyable if you have the time.
 [More info on Yokohama: Yokohama Tourist Board].

 - Mt Fuji: At 3776m, is Japan’s highest and most iconic mountain.
 The busiest climbing season for Mt Fuji is 1 July to 31 August.
-For the less active, enjoy Mt Fuji views from the surrounding Hakkone region, which also features some great onsen (hot springs) that Japan is so famous for.
+For the less active, enjoy Mount Fuji views from the surrounding Hakkone region, which also features some great onsen (hot springs) that Japan is so famous for.
 From Tokyo, Mount Fuji can be reached by bus in 2 hours, 30 minutes.
+[More info on Mt Fuji: Wikitravel: Mount Fuji].

 - Osaka: The country’s third-biggest city is a concrete jungle that initially seems to offer little beyond its skyscraper-packed skyline.
 Dig a little deeper and you’ll discover that it’s in fact a city with pretty Japanese gardens, historical sights and a vibrant dining and entertainment scene.
 Family visitors will enjoy attractions such as Festivalgate, the Tennoji Zoo, Osaka Aquarium, and Universal Studios Japan.
 Sightseeing enthusiasts should not miss out on Osaka Castle, Shitennoji Temple, Tsutenkaku Tower and Osaka Museum of History.
 And then there’s shops – lots of them.
 Come evening time, all visitors will appreciate the city’s excellent selection of restaurants.
 Osaka is 400kms from Tokyo and using the train is the best way to travel between the two.
 Kyoto is only half an hour away.
 [More info on Osaka: Osaka Tourist Board].